 Fig 1.
 Efficiency (e0) by inequality (Iε) over time for values of ε=0.5, 1, 2.
 Source: Own elaboration based on HMD data.

 In Figure 2 we plot the contributions of the efficiency and inquality components (see equation [4]) to all possible 10-year changes of the Hε indicator that can be computed in the HMD (women and men pooled together) for different values of ε.
-The results are obviously highly dependent on the choice of the inequality-sensitivity parameter; the stronger the preference for equality, the larger the contribution of the inequality component.
+The results are highly dependent on the choice of the inequality-sensitivity parameter; the stronger the preference for equality, the larger the contribution of the inequality component.
 Yet, it is remarkable that, for the three values of ε shown in the graph, the inequality component always plays a non-negligible role in determining changes in overall health performance – as opposed to what happens with the efficiency component when ε=2.
 Counting the number of points in the quadrants of Figure 2, we observe that in 84% of the cases, both the efficiency and inequality components contribute in the same direction to increase the values of H1, in 8% of the cases they go in opposite directions (i.e. efficiency occurs at the expense of equality or vice-versa) while in the remaining 8% they both contribute in the normatively undesirable direction to decrease the values of H1 (similar percentages found when ε=0.5 and ε=2).

-Lastly, Figure 3 shows the decompositions for the changes in Hε between 1960 and 2010 by decades and by the contribution of the efficiency and inequality components for a selected group of countries.
+Lastly, Figure 3 shows the decompositions for the changes in Hε between 1960 and 2010 by decades (indicated by different colors) and by the contribution of the efficiency (lighter hues) and inequality (darker hues) components for a selected group of 10 countries.
 For the group of top five performers, it is remarkable that improvements in overall health performance during the last 50 years tend to be larger when the preference for equality is stronger (i.e. for ε=1 and, particularly, ε=2), both for women and for men.
 For the group of bottom five performers, we observe important fluctuations over time (particularly for men), with some decades contributing to decrease overall health performance, both because of decreasing life expectancy and increasing lifespan inequality (specially for the years around the collapse of Communism).

 Fig 2.
 Contribution of efficiency Δe0 by contribution of inequality ΔI over time for values of ε=0.5, 1, 2.
 Source: Own elaboration based on HMD data.